By Linda Askey

 Support cattle panels with rigid poles from the hardware store.
 For a rustic look, use 3/8” or 1/2” rebar, depending on the length of the support.
 (The longer the support, the thicker and stronger the rebar needs to be.)
 For a more refined look, try 1/2” galvanized conduit.
 It is sold in 10-foot lengths; cut it to the desired length with a hacksaw, reciprocating saw, circular saw, or jigsaw fitted with a blade made for cutting metal.
 Drive supports into the ground using a mallet or hammer, then lash the cattle panels to them with wire, twine, or zip ties.

-No matter which style of cattle panel support you choose, set plants at the base of the trellis, and feed with Bonnie Herb, Vegetable, and Flower Plant Food.
+No matter which style of cattle panel support you choose, improve the soil around it with Miracle-Gro® Garden Soil for Vegetables & Herbs, then set plants at the base of the trellis.
+(When setting your trellis in a raised bed, use Miracle-Gro® Raised Bed Soil, which is just the right weight and texture for that style garden.)
+Also, feed plants with Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food to provide them with the nutrients they need to grow strong and give you a terrific harvest.
 Vines such as green beans and peas will twist or grab their support.
 Indeterminate tomatoes and cucumbers, as well as their squash, pumpkin, and gourd relatives, may need to be guided onto the trellis as they grow.